How to Enlist Neighbors to Help Sell Your House

 Pay for Improvements

-Help neighbors who might need extra effort to get their home’s curb appeal improved.
+Help neighbors who might need extra effort to improve your home’s curb appeal.
 Some might need help mowing the lawn; others might need new flowers or plants to trim the driveway.
 Be tactful in your approach and never insist someone else use your contractor or landscaper.

 However, you can certainly offer to pay for someone to mow the lawn, pull weeds or trim trees.
 Always keep in mind that the time or money you spend on a neighbor’s house could result in a quicker sale of your own home, so it is at least worth the effort to make the offer.

 Set Up a Special Open House